William Shakespeare (Australian singer): Career

 In early 1974, Shakespeare was in Albert Studios where producers and songwriters, Vanda & Young (ex-The Easybeats), were trying to record "Can't Stop Myself from Loving You", however, the singer they were working with was unable to reach its high notes.
 Shakespeare's falsetto voice was suitable and Vanda & Young used him to finish recording the track; they also signed him to Albert Productions and groomed him into William Shakespeare as a glam rocker along the lines of Alvin Stardust or Gary Glitter.
 According to ABC-TV series, Long Way to the Top (2001), he was one of three contenders for lead vocalist of AC/DC.
 However this was refuted by both of that group's founders, Angus and Malcolm Young.

 "Can't Stop Myself from Loving You" was released as a single in July 1974 and peaked at No. 2 nationally (No. 1 in Sydney and Melbourne) on the Kent Music Report singles chart.
 Also in that year, during the planning stages for the ABC-TV series, Countdown, it was suggested that Shakespeare host the show.
-However, this was rejected, with Ian Meldrum becoming a regular contributor instead.
-A number of guest hosts including Shirley Strachan, John Paul Young and Daryl Braithwaite compered the show in its early years on an ad hoc basis.
+However, it was decided that guest hosts including Shirley Strachan, John Paul Young and Daryl Braithwaite compere the show on an ad hoc basis instead.
+Ian Meldrum, the show's talent co-ordinator, was also a frequent presence.

 In November 1974, Shakespeare released his debut album, Can't Stop Myself from Loving You, produced by Vanda & Young for Albert Productions.
 All but one track was co-written by Vanda & Young.
 One track, "Time", was co-written by Shakespeare with Chris Gilbey, A&R manager at Alberts.
 The album peaked in the top 30 on the Kent Music Report albums chart.

 His second single, "My Little Angel", followed in December and peaked at No. 1 on the Kent Music Report for three weeks in February of the next year and he became a national pop star.
 Shakespeare appeared on the teen-oriented musical program, Countdown, in his glam rock costume numerous times.
 The two singles and album were followed by two more singles, "Just the Way You Are" in April 1975 and "Last Night" in May 1976, but he had no further top 50 successes.